 Federal Gang Crimes – 18 U.S.C. § 521

 Gang crimes are a serious federal offense that has life altering consequences.
 Our gang crime Federal Defense Attorneys can and will help you if you are facing gang crime charges.
-Our federal attorneys in Los Angeles are well known and well respected.
+Our federal attorneys in Los Angeles are well-known and well-respected.

 Federal law describes gang crime as a felony involving a controlled substance, violence using physical force against another person, or a conspiracy to commit a felony involving a controlled substance or violence using physical force against another person.

 A person who is convicted of gang crimes under Federal law will receive the punishment associated with that crime committed.
-If the crime was committed by a person who involve himself/herself in a criminal street gang knowingly, intends to advance the felonious activities of that street gang, and has been convicted in the last five years for one of the above offenses or any state offense involving the above crimes then the sentence of that person will be increased by up to ten years.
+If the crime was committed by a person who involved themself in a criminal street gang knowingly, intends to advance the felonious activities of that street gang, and has been convicted in the last five years for one of the above offenses or any state offense involving the above crimes then the sentence of that person will be increased by up to ten years.

 RICO-Related Offenses